Blog

 Deploy in LA with Melbicom

-As long as APAC expansion or tightening West Coast’s performance are a part of your roadmap, it will be reasonable to take a step forward with a Los Angeles dedicated server footprint.
-You get milliseconds to count on, in Tier III facilities that include profound carrier selection and access to transpacific cables.
-LA provides your origins and APIs with an edge over competitors in streaming and interactive workloads, where video accounts for ~82% of consumer internet traffic.
+If APAC expansion or tighter West Coast performance is part of your roadmap, a Los Angeles dedicated server footprint is a practical next step.
+You get measurable latency targets in Tier III facilities with deep carrier selection and access to transpacific cable paths.
+LA gives origins and APIs an advantage for streaming and interactive workloads, where video and live digital events remain major capacity drivers.

 Deploy in Los Angeles today